 - Focus groups and interviews for media or journalistic use

-Please note that an instructor or supervisor may require IRB approval of a course-related assignment for pedagogical purposes, including research proposals and projects, theses, and dissertations.
+Please note that an instructor or supervisor may require IRB approval of a course-related assignment for pedagogical purposes.

 Please contact the IRB office at firstname.lastname@example.org for guidance or clarification regarding this policy.

-Please use the steps below to successfully submit a research proposal for review by the Institutional Review Board (IRB).
-Additional details regarding IRB policies and procedures may be found here.
+Please use the steps below to successfully submit a research application for review by the Institutional Review Board (IRB).

 IMPORTANT: Be aware that research involving human participants conducted without proper IRB approval – including recruitment of human participants or the data collection of any data from human participants – is considered a violation of the university's Policy on Research Ethics.